Database Settings

 SET global log_bin_trust_function_creators=1;

-and then under Database section, select MySQL Server from the drop down list.Enter the IP address of your MySQL server in the Host Name field and specify the correct port in the Host Port field (the default port is 3306).
+Enter the IP address of your MySQL server in the Host Name field and specify the correct port in the Host Port field (the default port is 3306).

-The third database is dedicated to store the similarity finger-prints performed by the fuzzy search engine.
-Use the Similarity Db Name field for that.
+Set the Similarity Db Name field to the name of the third database that is used to store the similarity finger-prints produced by the fuzzy search engine.

 To check whether the database connection works properly, press the Check Connection button.
 If everything works as it’s supposed to, switch to the Collections sections, and add the directories containing your photos.
-Hit OK, and wait till digiKam populates the databases with data from photos.
-This can take a while if you have a lot of items to register in database.
+Hit OK, and wait till digiKam populates the databases with data from your photos.
+This can take a while if you have a lot of items to register in the database.

 There are some tips and recommendation to obtain the best results with a remote MySQL database server.